MHP cover

 To reimagine the product catalog, I conducted moodboarding sessions, drawing inspiration from competitor websites and e-commerce platforms.
 The wide scope of this project initially felt overwhelming, so we worked closely with our mentor to narrow the focus to a product page redesign.

 In team ideation sessions, we prioritized ideas through voting.
 The concepts were divided into two directions: an interaction-focused journey for a more visually engaging experience, and an AI-driven journey for greater personalization.
-We then split into two groups to develop these ideas further.
+We then split into two groups to develop these directions further.

-3. Grounding Ideas in Insights
+Phase 3: Grounding Ideas in Insights 📝

-4. Bringing Ideas to Life
+Phase 4: Bringing Ideas to Life 🚀

 As advised by our mentor, we combined the strengths of both interaction-focused and AI-driven concepts to develop a prototype featuring dynamic filters and AI-powered personalization.
 These designs greatly enhanced the efficiency of product discovery.